kora-projects/kora-docs/mkdocs/docs/en/guides/dependency-injection-introduction.md

     }
     ```

-**@Root vs Regular Components:**
+@Root vs Regular Components:

-- **Regular Components**: Created only if required as dependencies by other components
+- Regular Components: Created only if required as dependencies by other components
-- **@Root Components**: Always created at startup (guaranteed initialization)
+- @Root Components: Always created at startup (guaranteed initialization)

-**When to Use @Root:**
+When to Use @Root:

 - Component provides a service that should always be running
 - Component needs to start processing immediately (servers, consumers)
 - Component performs critical initialization (database setup, cache warming)
 - Component collects metrics or monitoring data

-### @DefaultComponent
+### `@DefaultComponent` { #defaultcomponent }

 Marks factory methods that provide default implementations, which are intended to be overridden by users.
-If any component is found in the dependency container without this annotation, it will take precedence during injection over `@DefaultComponent` factories.
+If any component is found in the dependency container without this annotation, it will take
+precedence during injection over `@DefaultComponent` factories.

-**What @DefaultComponent Does:**
+What @DefaultComponent Does:

-- **Default Provision**: Provides fallback implementations for components
+- Default Provision: Provides fallback implementations for components
-- **Override Support**: Allows users to replace defaults without modifying library code
+- Override Support: Allows users to replace defaults without modifying library code
-- **Library-Friendly**: Enables libraries to provide sensible defaults
+- Library-Friendly: Enables libraries to provide sensible defaults
-- **Priority System**: Lower priority than non-annotated factories
+- Priority System: Lower priority than non-annotated factories

-**Use Cases:**
+Use Cases:

-- **Library Defaults**: Libraries provide default implementations that users can override
+- Library Defaults: Libraries provide default implementations that users can override
-- **Configuration Options**: Different implementations based on environment
+- Configuration Options: Different implementations based on environment
-- **Extension Points**: Allow users to customize behavior without changing library code
+- Extension Points: Allow users to customize behavior without changing library code

 ===! ":fontawesome-brands-java: Java"